 How Can I Increase My Triceps Size With Dumbbells?

-If you want to increase triceps size (with dumbbells or any other form of weight), make sure you are training all heads of the triceps.
-You also want to make sure you train in a variety of rep ranges (5-10, 10-20, and even 20-30) to determine which range gives you the best growth.
+If you want to increase triceps size (with dumbbells or any other form of weight), train all heads of the triceps.
+You also want to ensure you train in a variety of rep ranges (5-10, 10-20, and even 20-30) to determine which range gives you the best growth.

 About The Author